inj-krish19/Rentac/README.md

 - Krish Shah (inj_krish19): Krish is a dedicated developer with a keen interest in creating user-friendly web applications and also brings extensive experience in backend development, database architecture , integration , ensuring robust and scalable solutions.

 - Vishal Baghel (Rvbaghel) : Vishal is a dedicated developer

+We are gonna launch the official product,user and open source API soon

 * It is just a project it doesn't have any relation with reality or Real World.